INSIDE: The Ultimate Guide of Fun Things to do at Tokyo Station in Japan. Updated 2019.

 Best Hotel Near Tokyo Station?

-If you are looking for hotels in Tokyo Station area, a nice central location for sightseeing, check our suggestions below.
+If you are looking for hotels in this area, a nice central location for sightseeing, check our suggestions below.

-Tokyo Station is central, so although it’s busy, basing yourself here saves you time and effort.
+This area is central, so although it’s busy, basing yourself here saves you time and effort.
 Take a look at these hotel choices in the area.

 Toadstool Rating (by the kids) – Tokyo Station Shops